Proto-Semitic language: Numerals

 Reconstruction of the cardinal numerals from one to ten (masculine):

 All nouns from one to ten were declined as singular nouns with the exception of the numeral ‘two’, which was declined as a dual.
 Feminine forms of all numbers from one to ten were produced by the suffix *-at.
 In addition, if the name of the object counted was of the feminine gender, the numbers from 3 to 10 were in the masculine form and vice versa.

 The names of the numerals from 11 to 19 were formed by combining the names of the unit digits with the word ‘ten’.
-Twenty’ was expressed by the dual form of ‘ten’, and the names of the ten digits from 30 to 90 were plural forms of the corresponding unit digits.
-Besides, Proto-Semitic also had designations for hundred (*mi’t-), thousand (*li’m-) and ten thousand (*ribb-).
+'Twenty’ was expressed by the dual form of ‘ten’, and the names of the ten digits from 30 to 90 were plural forms of the corresponding unit digits.
+Proto-Semitic also had designations for hundred (*mi’t-), thousand (*li’m-) and ten thousand (*ribb-).

 Ordinal numerals cannot be reconstructed for the protolanguage because of the great diversity in the descendant languages.

-Verb
+Verbs

 Traditionally, two conjugations are reconstructed for Proto-Semitic — a prefix conjugation and a suffix conjugation.
 According to a hypothesis that has garnered wide support, the prefix conjugation was used with verbs that expressed actions, and the suffix conjugation was used with verbs that expressed states.

 The prefix conjugation is reconstructed as follows:

 The suffix conjugation is reconstructed as follows: